 How do I get started?

-If you enjoyed your lesson and want to come more, you can buy day passes and rentals on a one-time basis, or buy 10-passes, which have no expiration and can be shared with other guests.
-The best pass for a beginner is the 10-Pass with Gear because it includes rentals for $150, which will save you $5 per visit over the regular rate.
+If you enjoyed your lesson and want to come more, you can buy day passes and rentals on a one-time basis, or buy 10-passes, which have no expiration.
+The best pass for a beginner is the 10-Pass with Gear because it includes rentals for $160, which will save you $5 per visit over the regular rate.

 Many participants use climbing as their primary form of exercise, since it’s a full-body workout, and cheaper than a “regular” gym.
 Many find the mental challenge to be very rewarding.
 Beginners tend to enjoy facing the natural fear of heights.
 As for climbing at the Indoor Ascent, we have a small staff dedicated to the sport and passionate about teaching.
 And our facility is open year-round.